cmergny/dotfiles/notes.md

 After installing the dependencies.
 I've followed all the options a hundred times from the wiki but didn't work out of a the box.
 [Solved] the solution was to (in Lutris) go to wine settings, then the tab system options, and the parameter Vulkan ICD loader was set to Intel !
 Change it to nvidia proprietary and it works!

+# Conky
+To have it on the background in conf conky put: own_window yes own_window_class Conky own_window_type override